 \section{Spherical Mean and Its Generalizations}

-The general solution of the wave equation in odd space dimensions is given by Kirchhoff's formula and derived by using spherical means to reduce the higher dimensional wave equation to the wave equation in $\mathbb{R}$, and then using d'Alembert's famous formula to solve the reduced system~\cite{evans2022partial}.
-Spherical means also appear in the theory of harmonic functions as one of their defining properties, i.\,e. a function is harmonic if and only if it is its own spherical mean~\cite{netuka1994mean}.
+The general solution of the wave equation in odd spatial dimensions is given by Kirchhoff's formula, which is derive by employing spherical means to reduce the higher-dimensional wave equation to the wave equation in $\mathbb{R}$ and then applying d'Alembert's celebrated formula to solve the resulting reduced system~\cite{evans2022partial}.
+Spherical means also arise naturally in the theory of harmonic functions as one of their defining characteristics; specifically, a function is harmonic if and only if it coincides with its own spherical mean~\cite{netuka1994mean}.
 The spherical mean of a function $f$ in $n$ dimensions over a sphere of radius $r$ is defined by the integral~\cite{finch2007spherical}

-where $S_{n-1}=2\pi^{\frac{n}{2}}/\Gamma(\frac{n}{2})$ is the surface area of the $n$-dimensional unit sphere.
-Using this definition, we can already derive many properties of the spherical mean, i.\,e. the differential equation it satisfies, approximations for small radii $r$, or the inverse operation.
-However, imagine we had an operator that we could apply to the function $f(\Vec{x})$ to find its spherical mean, then its properties would follow from the properties of the operator.
-In the following, we will utilize operational calculus~\cite{OperationalCalculus} to find the associated operator of the spherical mean of a function and use this operator to derive some of the properties of Eq.~\eqref{eq:sphericalMean}.
-In a nutshell, operational calculus is a method by which we treat operators algebraically and give meaning to functions of operators.
-Although its origin dates back to the foundations of calculus with Gottfried Wilhelm Leibniz, the approach was primarily developed during the 19${}^\text{th}$ century by British and Irish mathematicians such as Sylvester, Boole, Glaisher, Crofton, and Blizard~\cite{bell1938history,cartier2000mathemagics}, and only fully refined by Oliver Heaviside in the 1890s~\cite{nahin2002oliver}.
-A well-known example of this approach is the operator we will employ in this paper, which, as suggested by the form of the integral in Eq.~\eqref{eq:sphericalMean}, is the shift operator~\cite{jordan1965calculus} and given in one dimension by the exponential of the derivative operator $\hat{D}_x$:
+where $S_{n-1}=2\pi^{\frac{n}{2}}/\Gamma(\frac{n}{2})$ denotes the surface area of the $n$-dimensional unit sphere.
+Based on this definition, we can already derive numerous properties of the spherical mean, including the differential equation it satisfies, approximations valid for small radii $r$, and the corresponding inverse operation.
+However, suppose we had an operator that we could apply directly to the function $f(\Vec{x})$ in order to obtain its spherical mean; in that case, the properties of the spherical mean would follow directly from the properties of this operator.
+In the following, we employ operational calculus~\cite{OperationalCalculus} to identify the operator associated with the spherical mean of a function and to use this operator to derive several properties of Eq.~\eqref{eq:sphericalMean}.
+In essence, operational calculus provides a framework in which we manipulate operators algebraically and assign precise meaning to functions of operators.
+Although its origins trace back to the foundations of calculus with Gottfried Wilhelm Leibniz, mathematicians in Britain and Ireland during the 19${}^\text{th}$ century, including Sylvester, Boole, Glaisher, Crofton, and Blizard, substantially developed this approach~\cite{bell1938history,cartier2000mathemagics}, and Oliver Heaviside only fully refined it in the 1890s~\cite{nahin2002oliver}.
+A well-known example of this approach is the operator we employ the most in this paper, which, as suggested by the structure of the integral in Eq.~\eqref{eq:sphericalMean}, is the shift operator~\cite{jordan1965calculus} and is defined in one dimension by the exponential of the derivative operator: